sebastianpinedaar/hpo-b/README.md

 * Download HPO-B from the link.
 * Download the source code of this repo.
 * Create a class that encapsulates the new HPO algorithm.
 The class should have a function called **observe_and_suggest** that will be called by **hpob_handler**, the class for loading the data and evaluating the algorithm.
-* This function receives three parameters *X_obs,y_obs,X_pen* that represent the observed hyperparameter configurations, its response value and the configurations pending to evalute.
-The handler
+* This function receives three parameters *X_obs, y_obs, X_pen* that represent the observed hyperparameter configurations, its response value and the configurations pending to evalute, respectively.
+TIt should return the index of the next sample to evaluate in the pending configurations (*X_pen*).
 ```python
 from hpob_handler import HPOBHandler
 from bo_methods import RandomSearch